Police Coast Guard upgrades patrol boats to better manage maritime threats

-Forty-two new craft, which have been progressively deployed since last year, were commissioned by Minister for Home Affairs K. Shanmugam on Thursday (June 30) at PCG's headquarters in Pulau Brani.
+Forty-two new craft, which have been progressively deployed since last year, were commissioned by Minister for Home Affairs K. Shanmugam yesterday at PCG's headquarters in Pulau Brani.

 They will replace older models and be part of the patrol fleet that safeguards Singapore's coastline.